khalil5754/khalil5754.github.io/_posts/2022-09-29-your-new-blog-post.md

 ax.set_title("Canada's Inward FDI Composition By Country \n Source: Statistics Canada", color = 'black') plt.show()
 ```

-I personally didn't use a legend, but feel free to if it brings value to your visualization.
+I personally didn't use a legend as I preferred having the labels directly on my chart, but feel free to if it brings value to your visualization.
 "bbox_to_anchor" dictates the location of the legend, while I used the "setp" and "textprops" functions from matplotlib (see previous code block) to show the text in the pie chart itself.

 Finally, plt.show() makes your exploding pie chart real!